-We believe that the story of the Holocaust, The Genocide against the Tutsi in Rwanda and other crimes against humanity should be told not only through a broad historical study but also through personal and private stories that show the struggles, difficulties, and dilemmas that people have endured in order to learn, honor their memory, and prevent such crimes in the future.
+We believe that the story of the Holocaust, the Genocide against the Tutsi in Rwanda and other crimes against humanity should be told not only through extensive historical research but also through personal stories that show the struggles, difficulties, and dilemmas that people have endured in order to learn, honor their memory, and prevent such crimes in the future.

 A steady increase in the number of high schools and academic educational institutions that operate are exposed to the program, both in terms of video creation and their use in Israel and abroad with the help of:

 1. Connecting the youth to past events and their implications, through research and seeking testimonies.

 2. Exposing the videos to friends of the program’s participants, those who then continue to share on social networks, testimonies and raising awareness of crimes against humanity and racism.